allisonhorst/palmerpenguins/README.md

 # Palmer Station LTER Penguins

-Data are generously collected made available by Kristen Gorman from the Palmer Station, Antarctica LTER (a member of the Long Term Ecological Research Network).
+Data are generously collected made available by Kristen Gorman from the [Palmer Station, Antarctica LTER](https://pal.lternet.edu/), a member of the Long Term Ecological Research Network.
+See more at [LTERnet.edu](https://lternet.edu/)!

 ## Data use: